kenxwagner/DisneyWorld2021/README.md

 <div id="example">

 In April of 2021, a family of four from Washington State joined the thousands of Disney lovers who arrived at the most magical place on earth!

 </div>
 We stayed at Parkway International Resort.
 We had 2 bedrooms, two full bathrooms, a full kitchen and a washer and dryer.
+The drive to Disney parking was 10-12 minutes.
 </body>

 </html>